cmsc389T-spring23/Team8/README.md

 ### pacman.move() - Aditya Krishnamoorthy<br />
 Similar to map implementation - moves to first valid location in set of valid location.
 Returns false with same cases.
 Test puts pacman in a location on map where it can move, and checks if map.move is true.

+### Map.move() - Nicholas Perry<br />
+The method takes a name, location, and type and put the object specified by the name at the location.
+If the function is able to successfull move the object it returns true, otherwise it returns false.
+If the move is successful, the `field`, `locations`, and JComponent of the object are all be updated.
+The test verifies that the function returns true on a possible move.

+### ghost.get_valid_moves() - Nicholas Perry<br />
+ This function returns an arraylist of possible locations that a ghost can move to from its current location.
+A ghost cannot move through walls, but they can move through other ghosts or a PacMan.
+The test verifies the number of available moves around a specified location.

+### pacman.get_valid_moves() - Nicholas Perry<br />
+ This function returns an arraylist of possible locations that a pacman can move to from its current location.
+A pacman cannot move through walls, but they can move through ghosts or another PacMan.
+The test verifies the number of available moves around a specified location.